• Skip to primary navigation

 • Is your company looking to expand brand awareness?

 Create a survey that conveys your purpose clearly.
 Leave out questions that are irrelevant.
 This will maintain focus and yield the best possible results for your outcome.
-Once you have decided on your IVR survey topic, you should clearly define the keywords in your topic so that you know exactly what you will be measuring.
-For example, if your IVR survey topic is “The degree to which customers believed their issue was resolved to their standards”, define:
+Once you have decided on your automated voice survey topic, you should clearly define the keywords in your topic so that you know exactly what you will be measuring.
+For example, if your voice survey topic is “The degree to which customers believed their issue was resolved to their standards”, define:

 2. Cater To Your Customer